I’m not a scheduler by nature.

 7:00 am: Two more of the troops arrive and I serve them up the best home cooked bowl of cereal a mother could whip together.

-8:30 am: I’m exercising quickly before my husband turns our bedroom into his office for the day and starts Zoom calling with his co-workers.
-My kids are all on the couch watching Donald Duck, because that’s what mama needs right now.
+8:00 am: I’m exercising quickly before my husband turns our bedroom into his office for the day and starts Zoom calling with his co-workers.

-10:00 am: We still haven’t done a lick of school, but there’s an unwritten rule in our house that if the brothers are playing nicely together I don’t disturb them unless I REALLY have to.
+9:15 am: We still haven’t done a lick of school, but there’s an unwritten rule in our house that if the brothers are playing nicely together I don’t disturb them until I REALLY have to.

-It’s time to do a chunk of schoolwork.
+It’s time to start school.
 THEY ARE READY, and SO AM I.

-That’s when I pull out our Language Arts bin and I very CLEARLY tell the boys the 4 things we’re going to do without whining and complaining.
+After that I pull out our Language Arts bin and I very CLEARLY tell the boys the 4 things we’re going to do without whining and complaining… And then we head over to our table to get to work.

 1. Handwriting or printing: We use Handwriting without Tears, but you could literally use a post-it note and copy a grocery flyer if you wanted to.
 Don’t stress.